34306/HuyJIT-ModMenu/README.md

 ### Not support hooking at this time, I'll try to adding it when I have time 🫣

 # Usage

-Take a look at `5Toubun/NakanoYotsuba.h` I noted about ASLR issue on Dopamine/Xina/palera1n jailbreak (iOS 15 and up issue), change 0 or 1 depends on which target jailbreak you're using
+**3 fingers double tap to screen to open menu, 2 fingers double tap to disable menu** Take a look at `5Toubun/NakanoYotsuba.h` I noted about ASLR issue on Dopamine/Xina/palera1n jailbreak (iOS 15 and up issue), change 0 or 1 depends on which target jailbreak you're using

 Editing these in `ImGuiDrawView.mm`